SNARL1/bd-mitigation-report/data/README.md

 #### dusybarrett-20092010-captures.csv

-This CSV file contains data collected from tadpoles and subadults during the itraconazole treatment experiments in Barrett Lakes Basin and Dusy Basin.
+This CSV file contains data collected from tadpoles and subadults during the itraconazole treatment experiments conducted in Barrett Lakes Basin and Dusy Basin.

 Fields: